njamesgeorge1223/Pharmaceutical-Animal-Study-Analysis-with-Matplotlib/README.TECHNICAL.md

 Here are the requisite Terminal commands for the installation of these peripheral modules:

-python3 -m pip install holoviewsi
+python3 -m pip install holoviews

 python3 -m pip install hvplot